winitzki/dhall-test-server/README.md

 For instance, I have observed that `httpbin.org`, `tests.dhall-lang.org`, or `prelude.dhall-lang.org` sometimes gets overloaded with requests and becomes unavailable.
 This leads to test failures in CI or on the local machine, although there is no fault in the code.
+Especially, `httpbin.org` regularly responds with `503 Service Temporarily Unavailable`.

 This project will implement a local web server that responds to all endpoints needed by the Dhall tests.
+Eventually, this code might be merged into one of the dhall repositories.

 The [Dhall language](https://dhall-lang.org) has standard tests that depend on the following Web URLs: